Reachability of eigenspaces for interval circulant matrices in max-algebra

 \begin{definition}[Interval Circulant Matrices] {\rm By $\IntCirculant(\bfa_0,\dots,\bfa_{n-1})$ we denote the set of all circulant matrices $A$ such that $A_{i,j}\in \bfa_t$ for $i,j\in N$ and $t\in N_0$ such that $t\equiv (j-i)(\modd\; n)$, where $\bfa_0,\dots,\bfa_{n-1}$ are intervals independently taking any of the four forms listed in Definition~\ref{def:intervals}.

 A set of circulant matrices that is of the form $\IntCirculant(\bfa_0,\dots,\bfa_{n-1})$ for intervals $\bfa_0,\dots,\bfa_{n-1}$ is called an {\rm interval circulant matrix}}. \end{definition}

-In the max-algebraic literature, $A\in\Rpnn$ is called robust if $x\in\Attr(A)$ for all $x\in\Rpn$, see~\cite{But:10} Section 8.6.
+In the literature on max-algebra, $A\in\Rpnn$ is called robust if $\Attr(A)=\Rpn$, see~\cite{But:10} Section 8.6.
 In this paper we consider various extensions of this notion to interval circulant matrices.
 These extensions are listed in the following definition.

 \begin{definition}[Interval Robustness] {\rm Let $\mbf{X}\subseteq\Rpn$ be an interval and $\IntCirculant(\bfa_0,\dots,\bfa_{n-1})$ be an interval circulant matrix.
 Then $\IntCirculant(\bfa_0,\dots,\bfa_{n-1})$ is called \begin{itemize} \item if $(\exists A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) (\forall x\in \bfX) [\, x\in\Attr(A) \,] \enspace,$ \item if $(\forall A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) (\forall x\in \bfX) [\, x\in\Attr(A) \,] \enspace,$ \item if $(\forall A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) (\exists x\in \bfX) [\,x\in\Attr(A) \,] \enspace,$ \item if $(\exists A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) (\exists x\in \bfX) [x\in\Attr(A)]$ \end{itemize} and $\bfX$ is called \begin{itemize} \item if $(\exists x\in \bfX) (\forall A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) [\, x\in\Attr(A) \,] \enspace,$ \item if $(\forall x\in \bfX) (\exists A\in \IntCirculant(\bfa_0,\dots,\bfa_{n-1})) [\, x\in\Attr(A) \,] \enspace.$